alice-doc/alice-analysis-tutorial/building/README.md

 * [🐳 Install ALICE software with alidock](alidock.md)

 We also have instructions for installing your software without using our controlled environment.
-We do not recommend you to follow this path: alidock is better supported.
-However, you may have good reasons for performing a normal installation (alidock comes with a performance penalty on macOS).
+We do not recommend you to follow this path, though, since alidock has better support.

 * [🐌 Install ALICE software manually](custom.md)